coder-ferox/coins-observer/readme.md

 Template:
 --------------

-There is a very bad spaghetti-code template called /temp/skel.json which cointains all static html data I've not yet decided if add Pug support to this project or rewrite all this thing in a another language (I'll probably do both).
+There is a very bad spaghetti-code template called /temp/skel.json which cointains all static html data.<br/>
+I've not yet decided if add Pug support to this project or rewrite all this thing in a another language (I'll probably do both).